Ria424/developers-animatesdk-docs/index.md

 #### Description

-The FolderItem object is a subclass of the Item object.
+The FolderItem object is a subclass of the [Item object](./Item_object/Item_summary.md).
 There are no unique methods or properties for FolderItem.
-See [Item object](./Item_object/Item_summary.md).

 ### FontItem summary